ETHproductions/jsfudge/README.md

-# JSLambda
+# JSFudge
 A mathematical, possibly Turing-complete subset of JavaScript.

 ## The subset
-Only a 8 characters are freely allowed in JSLambda: `()?:f1->`
+Only a 8 characters are freely allowed in JSFudge: `()?:f1->`

 In addition, the arrow function "keyword" `=>` is allowed (note that `=` is only allowed as a part of `=>`).

 ## How it works
-At the heart of JSLambda is the self-application function:
+At the heart of JSFudge is the self-application function:

     f=>f(f)